“He was so different. He was like you.”

 “But this is not a reason, this is not a `why.’
 The Keymaker himself, his very nature, is a means, it is not an end, and so, to look for him is to be looking for a means to do… what?

 The Merovingian is blinded by his own ‘restriction’ – the very attribute that enables him to understand things.
-(He is similar to Smith in this respect.)
+(He is similar to Smith as well as Commander Lock in this respect.)

 The sefirah of Gevurah (judgment) is also related to power.
 This comes from the idea of constriction, much like a muscle constricts before being used in a ‘powerful’ manner.